Computing abelian varieties over finite fields isogenous to a power: Orders

 where the disjoint union is taken over the over-orders of $R$, with equality if and only if $R$ is Bass.
 In particular, if this is the case, once we have a complete list of over-orders of $R$, it is easy to compute all the ideal classes of $R$, using the results from \cite{klupau05}.
 For more about the computation of $\ICM(R)$, even in the non-Bass case, we refer to \cite{MarICM18}.

-Recall that an $R$-module $M$ is \emph{torsion-free} if the canonical map $M\to M\otimes_R K$ is injective. \begin{df} Let $R$ be an order in $K$ and let $\BassMod{r}$ be the category of torsion-free $R$-modules $M$ such that $M\otimes K$ is a free $K$-module of rank $r$ together with $R$-linear morphisms. \end{df}
+Recall that an $R$-module $M$ is \emph{torsion-free} if the canonical map $M\to M\otimes_R K$ is injective. \begin{df} For an order $R$ in $K$, we define $\BassMod{r}$ as the category of torsion-free $R$-modules $M$ such that $M\otimes K$ is a free $K$-module of rank $r$.
+The morphisms are the $R$-linear morphisms. \end{df}

 Crucial for our purpose is the fact that, when $R$ is a Bass order, the modules in $\BassMod{r}$ can be written in a canonical form in terms of over-orders of $R$ and fractional ideals.

 \begin{thm} Let $R$ be a Bass order and let $M$ be in $\BassMod{r}$.
 Then there are fractional $R$-ideals $I_1,\ldots, I_r$ with $(I_1:I_1)\subseteq \ldots \subseteq (I_r:I_r)$ such that